fongc123/notes/Machine Learning/Association Analysis.md

 > [!INFO]
 > Each subset of a frequent item set $A$ automatically satisfies the minimum support threshold, as they are derived from a frequent item set (i.e., **strong rule!**).

+# Apriori Algorithm
+From [[#Generation of New Rules|the previous section]], association rule mining is reduced to finding frequent item sets.